stkwan/stock-primer-ai/README.md

 [https://primestock.vercel.app/](https://primestock.vercel.app/)

-OR clone the repo and,
+OR

-1. Install dependencies, enter in the command line:
+1. To install dependencies, enter in the command line:

 ```
 npm install
 ```

-2. Run the application locally, enter in the command line:
+2. To run the application locally, enter in the command line:

 ```
 npm run app